iinow/graphql-codegen-svelte-apollo/readme.md

 # Sapper GraphQL generator for Apollo

-GraphQL Code Generator plugin to use Apollo in Svelte with full Typescript support.
+GraphQL Code Generator plugin to use Apollo in Sapper with full Typescript support.

 ## Motivation